London Underground 1959 Stock: Mid-life transfer

 The Piccadilly line extension to Heathrow Central, which opened in 1977, coincided with the introduction of new 1973 Stock trains, built with longer bodies and wider doors to better accommodate airport travellers.
 Therefore, the 1959 Stock was transferred to the Northern line between 1975 and 1979, allowing the scrapping of the oldest 1938 Stock trains.

 The 1959 Stock also saw service on the Bakerloo line between 1983 and 1989, again to facilitate withdrawal of 1938 Stock, before being replaced by the 1972 Mark 2 Stock from the Jubilee line following introduction of the 1983 Stock.
 Although never assigned to it, they were also known to have run occasional service on the Jubilee line during engineering works following the Stanmore branch's 1979 split from the Bakerloo.

 In the early 1970s, red stabling lights were added next to the units' twin headlamps when the use of oil tail lamps were withdrawn.
-In the aftermath of the King's Cross fire on 18 November 1987, the 1959 Stocks also had their sundela boards and hardboard interior panels removed for aluminium panels, London Underground citing their wooden material posing as a fire risk.
+In the aftermath of the King's Cross fire on 18 November 1987, the 1959 Stocks also had their sundeala boards and hardboard interior panels removed for aluminium panels, London Underground citing their wooden material posing as a fire risk.